JayanGupta/HousePrice/README.md

 ## Project Structure
 - `data/`: Contains the dataset(s) used for training and testing.
 - `notebooks/`: Jupyter notebooks for data exploration and model development.
-- `scripts/`: Python scripts for data preprocessing, model training, and evaluation.
 - `results/`: Evaluation metrics and visualizations.

 ## Dataset